Youngho-Cholab/NCC_Code/README.md

 - `4_passage_prediction/clustering_params.pkl`:
   Preprocessing pipeline including StandardScaler, PCA, KMeans, and DBSCAN.

-## About the Provided Data and Code

-This repository includes a subset of data and code prepared for publication purposes:

-- The `data/` folder contains selected example images (10 frames each from P5 and P15 at 0 min and 10 min) used to illustrate the analysis pipeline.
-Full raw datasets are not included.
-- The code has been trimmed to remove personal or environment-specific configurations and includes only the core modules essential for reproducing the analysis flow presented in the paper.

-If you require access to the full dataset or the complete analysis code, please contact the corresponding author as indicated in the publication.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.